 EU Directive will no longer apply to UK, post-Brexit

-For Emanuela Gorla and our other accessibility consultants, Brexit is a disappointment.
+For Emanuela Gorla and our other UX and accessibility consultants, Brexit is a disappointment.
 Here Emanuela comments more about the recently published Directive (EU) 2016/2102, and why she sees its non-applicability to the UK post-Brexit, as a blow to the future of digital accessibility.

 While there are limitations to any mandate that sets deadlines, I believe the recent EU directive has the potential to greatly improve the accessibility of websites and mobiles apps across Europe.